pwnela/pwnela.github.com/_posts/2015-03-18-weird-speaking-tips.markdown

 Hopefully one or more of these little tips will make your next conference talk a little bit easier.

-I should probably add a #8: don't let yourself be distracted while preparing for a -- or several -- conference talk by writing blog posts about giving conference talks.
+I should probably add a #8: don't let yourself be distracted while preparing for a -- or several -- conference talk(s) by writing blog posts about giving conference talks.

 Whoops.